-Add it to the fresh bird bath water at each change-out!
-Taa daaa!!
-Yes friends, distilled white vinegar allows me to keep two birdbaths in our urban backyard with ease!
-It virtually keeps the stank away!
+Add it to the fresh birdbath water at each change-out!
+Ta da!
+Yes, friends, distilled white vinegar allows me to keep two birdbaths in our urban backyard with ease.
+It virtually keeps the stank away.
 (You know I couldn’t resist the infomercial approach!
-Lol) It also makes the disgusting task of changing out the water, well, less disgusting!
-Of course, white vinegar is organic, safe for the environment, and it’s harmless for birds, who don’t taste it (or so I’ve read) and other wildlife!
-It’s a win/win!!
-I have return customers, during the warm season, so it’s tried and true.
-So, going by the size of my particular bird baths, which take a full watering can, and the volume of my watering can, the ratio is approximately one 1/4C of distilled white vinegar to approximately 1-1.25 gallons of fresh water = pleasant and clean birdbaths, on a regular basis!
-YAY!!!
-Keep in mind that, by *no* means, have I taken a remotely scientific approach to these measurements because, well, that's just too much labor, for the ol’ noggin, that I don’t get paid to do, but the measurements, referenced here, are noted for just that ....reference only.
-My “experiments” go as far as “tried and true”, in all reality, and I’m a tree-hugger, so I would never try something caustic, and something that I haven’t researched (or in this case, stumbled across on the web) first!!
+Lol) It also makes the disgusting task of changing out the water, well ... less disgusting.
+Of course, white vinegar is organic, safe for the environment, and it’s harmless for birds, which don’t taste it (or so I’ve read), and other wildlife.
+It’s a win/win.
+I have return customers during the warm season, so it’s tried and true.
+So, going by the size of my particular birdbaths, which take a full watering can, and the volume of my watering can, the ratio is approximately 1/4 cup of distilled white vinegar to approximately 1-1.25 gallons of fresh water.
+The result?
+Pleasant and clean birdbaths, on a regular basis.
+Keep in mind that by no means have I taken a remotely scientific approach to these measurements because, well, that's just too much labor, for the ol’ noggin, that I don’t get paid to do, but the measurements referenced here are noted for just that ... reference only.
+My “experiments” go as far as “tried and true,” in all reality, and I’m a tree-hugger, so I would never try something caustic or something I haven’t researched (or in this case, stumbled across on the Web) first.

-Happy gardening and bird watching, to the world!!!
+Happy gardening and bird watching!